Gozala/workspace/pages/IPLD Mutex.md

     return total
   }
   ```
-- Note that we could memoize Replica
+- Note that we could memoize `Replica` by it's CID and never have to recompute it again.
+In fact replica is simply `f(x)